kkumar1804/Ergonomic_Workstation/README.md

 You will also need to clone this repo to your workspace: https://github.com/vardanagarwal/Proctoring-AI

 Once the 'Proctoring AI' and the 'ros astra camera' repositories are cloned, the files 'RGB_raw_subscriber.py' and 'video_face2.py' will need to be moved from '/src/camera_pkg/scripts' to '/src/main/face_detection'.
-The file 'video_face2.py' will replace the original 'video_face.py' file in this folder.
+The file 'video_face.py' in the 'scripts' folder will replace the original 'video_face.py' file in the 'face_detection' folder

 Use the astrapro.launch file to start the astra camera for use.
 Run this command in the terminal to launch the camera:
 ```